Check out some amazing food in Orlando! My recommendations are compiled from numerous visits to this city.

 Thrive Cocktail Lounge & Eatery

 I dragged my boss here specifically so that I could try the Fried and Gone to Heaven roll (pictured below), and I was not disappointed.
 Also, both our margaritas were delicious!
 The place itself is super cute and has a very laidback, chill vibe with plants everywhere.
+They have a good variety of small plates, sliders, sushi, torched nigiri and desserts.
+There is also a great brunch menu available on Saturday and Sunday.

 We went to the East End location, which was packed, so we sat at the bar.
 The bartenders were attentive (although busy) and fun.
 This Japanese restaurant makes their own noodles and I’m not surprised to see that they have apparently won awards for how good their food is.
 I had the classic Tonkotsu, only because I had just had miso the day before or I would have tried their creamy miso instead.
+They had some really cool drinks, including a smoked old fashioned.

 Of course you can’t forget dessert!
 This Filipino ice cream shop has the most amazing, creative flavors.
 I went here for the Keso Guava Cheesecake and ended up getting the Mango Peach Pie.
 They let you try multiple flavors before committing to what you want to order and then you can add your own toppings (or not) and choose between a cup and a cone.
 I went back twice in one trip because it was so good!